-Air conditioner air filters are your first defense against airborne pollutants and contaminants.
+Air conditioners filter pollen and other airborne pollutants and are your first defense against contaminants.
 If you or a family member suddenly start having allergy symptoms, such as itchy and red eyes, scratchy throat, sneezing, and sometimes even skin reactions, you should check the air filter.
 If the air filter is dirty and clogged, the lack of air circulation can create pressure and force outdoor allergens into your home.

 3. Energy Bills